Philosophy of Service

 We believe adult survivors and children should feel and remain safe during visitation and exchange.
 We recognize and acknowledge the time after separation is the most dangerous for a survivor and his/her children.
 Therefore, safety is the highest priority for us.

-In collaboration with other Southeast Texas human services agencies and resources, the Family Services will strive (1) to tailor the supervised visitation and exchange to the unique characteristics and needs of each family; (2) to ensure a holistic response to each family member’s needs; (3) to stop continued abuse of children and adult survivors; and (4) to eliminate the social conditions that cause intimate partner violence.
+In collaboration with other Southeast Texas human services agencies and resources, Family Services will strive (1) to tailor the supervised visitation and exchange to the unique characteristics and needs of each family; (2) to ensure a holistic response to each family member’s needs; (3) to stop continued abuse of children and adult survivors; and (4) to eliminate the social conditions that cause intimate partner violence.

 Respectful and Fair Interaction

 Family Services will treat every individual using this program with respect and fairness.
 Treating the abusive parent fairly and yet holding that parent accountable for his/her behavior is important in creating a safe environment for all families and staff.
 We believe that if a batterer has a positive reaction to using the visitation center, safety for the children and adult victims will be enhanced.

 - Security – the Agency’s facility layout allows staff to prevent parents from visual or audible contact with each other.
 The Security Guard will “wand” parents as determined by Agency staff.
 The Security Guard will monitor the waiting rooms, hallway, and visitation rooms.
 The size and layout of the Supervised Visitation and Exchange facility allow the Security Guard to respond to a call for assistance in under 30 seconds.

 - Behavior Assessment – During orientation, all members of the family will receive a behavior assessment.
 From that assessment, the Agency will determine guidelines and expectations necessary to create a safe environment for the adult victim and the children.